dalbay/Angular-and-NET_Core-Sample-App/README.md

 ## 1. .NET Core Templates

-- Type in the terminal '''\$ dotnet new angular''' to build a new angular project
+- Type in the terminal `$ dotnet new angular` to build a new angular project
+- Run the project - `dotnet run` and click on the localhost link; this will open the build in template.